Link to Other

 Photo 143 is our program's entree point into the world of Digital Photography.
 It covers basic materials such as digital jargon and glossary, explains how digital cameras work and the best ways to achieve the maximum quality image.

-The tool we will use in our classes is Photoshop since that is the industry standard.
+The editing tool we will use in our classes is Photoshop since that is the industry standard.
 If you use something else you will have to be able to translate functionality from class material to your own software.

 PLEASE NOTE: Other Sections of this course are taught by different Instructors who will have their own approach, assignments, and materials.
 The material below was created specifically for my own classes though in some cases it may overlap and be of some value or interest to other sections as well.